HB9HFM/AREDN/README.md

 # CheckTFTPService
-Check if the service is working
+Check if the service is working on a Mikrotik hp AC router

 In collaboration with the : https://github.com/dhamstack/AREDNstack